Edgar Wright (Britain, 1974) debuted with three glorious genre parodies, the Western

 When they return to Doc's place, Doc tells them that they were "his" cops.

-Bats justifies himself saying that the cops starting shooting first, which is
+Bats justifies himself saying that the cops started shooting first, which is

 false.
 Doc calls him with his real name, Leon, and tells him that the job is